 For the Sweet Soy Sauce Base

--You can substitute sake for the red or white wine
+* Sake can be substituted for red or white wine.

 For the Meat